ben-spector-cc/modules-articles/modules-node.md

 Implementing modules in your program requires a small bit of management.
 In the remainder of this article, we will be covering:
 * How to use the Node.js `module.exports` object to _export_ code from a file - meaning its functions and/or data can be used by other files/modules
-* How to use the Node.js `require()` function to _import_ the functions and/or data from another module
+* How to use the Node.js `require()` function to _import_ functions and/or data from another module

 ## Implementations of Modules in JavaScript: Node.js vs ES6

-Before we dive in, it should be noted that there are actually two ways of implementing modules:
+Before we dive in, it should be noted that there are actually two ways of implementing modules depending on the _runtime environment_:
 1. using [Node.js’s](https://nodejs.org/en/about/) `module.exports` and `require()` syntax;
 2. using the [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) `import`/`export` syntax.

-To determine which implementation you choose, you will need to consider the _runtime environment_.
 A runtime environment is where where your program will be executed.
-In JavaScript, there are two runtime environments:
+In JavaScript, there are two runtime environments that roughly correspond to the implementations above.
+They are (respectively):
 1. Node.js's runtime environment;
 2. Browser's runtime environment.